Construction Guidelines for Deluxe Scanning Fabry-Perot Interferometer Kit

 PZT and back mirror

-If an aluminum spacer ring is present, attach the PZT disk to it.
+Prepare the aluminum spacer ring and attach the PZT disk to it.
 (Using the ring isn't essential but will make mounting to the Thorlabs plate slightly easier and provide a path for the PZT leads inside the plate to exit out back.)
-An alternative to the aluminum spacer ring is one of the 1 inch lock rings included with the cage plates.

 Using a narrow file, create a notch wide and deep enough on one surface of the mounting ring for the PZT leads to pass through between the ring and mounting plate.